 This is a double crochet scarf so if you know that stitch then you should be fine.
 It might take a moment to get used to working with this unique type of yarn.
 However, using a large crochet hook, you should be fine even if you're a beginner.

 You can use this basic crochet scarf pattern with any yarn and crochet hook that you want.
 Of course, you have to work with fun fur yarn to get the effect intended by the designer.

 You can use any fun fur yarn or eyelash yarn that you like.
 The designer worked with Lion Brand Fancy Fur in a color called "stained glass black."
 The main color of the yarn is black, but there are also accents of bright purple turquoise, and blue.
 It's a great choice of yarn for a fancy scarf.
 You will need 2-3 balls of this yarn.

 Size P / 11.5 mm, or size needed to obtain gauge show below

 Abbreviations Used in This Pattern

-In this crochet pattern, a V-stitch is defined in the following way.
-Work one double crochet stitch, one chain stitch, and one more double crochet stitch.
-In row 1, all 3 of these stitches will be worked in the same chain.
-In rows 2 and up, they will all be worked in the same space.
+- (In row 1, all 3 of these stitches will be worked in the same chain.
+In rows 2 and up, they will all be worked in the same chain space.)